Sinclair Charles Wood: Background

-He was educated at Cheltenham Grammar School.
+Wood was educated at Cheltenham Grammar School.
 He married Betty.
-In 1944 he was awarded the OBE.
+In the 1944 New Year Honours, he was appointed Officer of the Order of the British Empire (OBE).
 In 1945 he was awarded the Legion of Merit by the President of USA.

 World War One

-He served in the Army from 1914-1919.
+He served in the British Army from 1914 to 1919.

 Professional career

 After starting out as a journalist Wood became a city advertising specialist.
 He was an authority on market research and the marketing problems of industry.
-He was Managing Director of the British Export Trade Advertising Corporation.
-He was Managing Director of Pritchard Wood and Partners.
+He was managing director of the British Export Trade Advertising Corporation.
+He was managing director of Pritchard Wood and Partners.

 World War Two

-In 1940 Wood joined the Royal Air Force Voluntary Reserve.
+In 1940 Wood joined the Royal Air Force Volunteer Reserve.
 He was a radar operator on a close-support radar unit and saw service in Africa, Malta, Sicily and Italy.
-He was appointed Assistant Director of Organisation at the Air Ministry with the rank of acting Wing-Commander.
+He was appointed assistant director of Organisation at the Air Ministry, with the rank of acting Wing-Commander.

 Political career

 He was elected to Wycombe Rural District Council.
 He was first Treasurer and then Chairman of the Home Counties Liberal Federation.
 He was a member of the Liberal Party Council and of the party National Executive.
-He was Chairman of the party publicity committee.
+He was chairman of the party publicity committee.
 He was selected by Reading Liberal Association to be their candidate for the 1945 General Election but he withdrew and did not contest the elections.
-He was Liberal candidate for the Eton and Slough division of Buckinghamshire at the 1950 General Election.
+He was Liberal candidate for the Eton and Slough constituency in Buckinghamshire at the 1950 General Election.
 He came third in a four-way contest;

 He did not stand for parliament again.